 Perhaps God is calling you to offer yourself to Him in the Benedictine way of life.
 The cornerstone of a Religious vocation is the desire to give oneself to God, to draw near to Him and become more and more consistently His.
 If this desire grows and persists, it must lead to practical attempts to reshape one’s whole life.
 This reshaping follows from a sure conviction that Christ has removed the essential barrier between God and us.
 Only from such a conviction can we grapple with our faults and temptations.

 St. Benedict laid down four spiritual requirements for an aspirant: 1) that he be truly seeking God; 2) that he be eager for the “Work of God,” the Divine Office; 3) that he be eager for obedience; and 4) that he welcome the humiliations (necessary because of our egoism) that comes in its exercise.
-In addition we require that the aspirant: be a communicant of the Episcopal Church in good standing; be free from debt, marital or other contractual obligation; furnish medical, optical, and dental certificates showing good health; have, in most cases, at least two years of college level study or service or work experience of some kind behind him; and normally be at least 21 years of age, but not over 50.
-We also require that the aspirant spend at least two weeks in the Abbey’s Vocation Program before any decision is taken.
+In addition we require that the aspirant: be a communicant of the Episcopal Church in good standing; be free from debt*, marital or other contractual obligation; furnish medical, optical, and dental certificates showing good health; have, in most cases, at least two years of college level study or service or work experience of some kind behind him; and normally be at least 21 years of age, but not over 50.
+We also require that the aspirant spend at least two weeks in the Abbey’s Vocation Program before any decision is taken. (*If you have unpaid student loans, please do not let that be a deterrent to pursuing a monastic vocation; let us know, and we will look at strategies for taking care of them.)

 If he is accepted into the community, he is a postulant for approximately six months and after that a novice for approximately two years.
 Then, with the approval of the senior members of the community, he may make temporary vows for a period of at least three years until, by mutual agreement between him and the seniors, perpetual vows bind him to the monastery for life.

 The Abbey has a vocation program for men between the ages of 18 and 50, the upper age limit being approximate.
 The purpose of this program is to enable these men to discover more about their vocations in the Church and the world as a fulfillment of their baptismal vows in a monastic setting.
 Applicants must stay at least two weeks.
 Any who wish to visit the Abbey but who cannot stay this length of time may contact the Guestmaster and arrange a visit as a guest, not as a vocationer.
+The program runs from July 1 – 31.
+It is highly recommended that persons with interest in monastic vocation come to the program in July, but if a person is unable to attend in July, he may contact the novicemaster for an individual vocation program (with a minimum stay of at least two weeks.)

 The first requirement of one interested in the program is a letter explaining something of his sense of vocation or giving reasons for wanting to spend time at the Abbey.
 He is then sent an application form which requests certain information and provides space for the name and address someone who knows the applicant well and would be willing to fill out a reference form.
 If there are any health or dietary limitations, a medical statement is required.
 A $25 registration fee must be sent with the completed application to reserve a place in the program.